-These are the 20 high sugar foods that you must avoid.
+These were the foods high in sugar that you must avoid.
 But not all sugars are necessarily bad.
 Sugars that you get from fruits, veggies, and other natural sources are good for you in a limited quantity.
 It is the added sugar that can make you unhealthy.
 So, check the labels before you buy any bottled or packaged food.
 Go ahead and live a sugar-free life.
 Cheers!

 - 10 Day Detox Diet To Curb Your Sugar Addiction

 - Is Brown Rice Syrup A Better Alternative Than Sugar?

 - Jaggery – A Healthy Alternative To Sugar

 - Sugar Free Diet – What Is It And Why You Should Follow It?

 - 9 Best Patanjali Products For Weight Loss - April 16, 2018